-a little bit about us
+a little bit more about the maker...

 The Lampshade School in Wiltshire, England, offers a range of professional lampshade making skills workshops.
 It is founded by Joanna Heptinstall.

-Joanna trained in upholstery twenty years ago and worked as an upholsterer for several years before setting up the Traditional Upholstery School, which now teaches professional AMUSF upholstery courses.
+Joanna trained in upholstery twenty three years ago and worked as an upholsterer for several years before setting up the Traditional Upholstery School, which now teaches professional AMUSF upholstery courses.

-I took it home and tried recover it.
+"I took it home and tried recover it.
 Back then there were no books, and no-one was teaching the skills, so I figured it out.
 It was a lot of trial and error.
 My upholstery training and my degree in fine art were invaluable.
 Eventually I got the hang of it…”

-I can be curious about a technique, so will fiddle and trial new methods, or I have found some fabric or a lovely shape I can’t resist working with it.”
+“When not busy teaching and organising classes, lampshade making is what I do just for fun.
+I can be curious about a technique, so will fiddle and trial new methods, or I have found some fabric or a lovely shape I can’t resist working with.”

 The Lampshade School is based in spacious workrooms in the Wiltshire countryside.
 From here Joanna offers one day classes and longer courses, one-to-one bespoke training and it’s also the home of her original Lesson in a Box learn from home kits.